TristanCantatGaudin/rainbowprint/README.md

 	git clone git@github.com:TristanCantatGaudin/rainbowprint.git

 will allow you to push your commits.
+If you have multiple ssh keys, once inside the directory corresponding to that repository, do:

+	git config --add --local core.sshCommand 'ssh -i /Users/myUserName/.ssh/key1_rsa'

+ (or wherever your private key is located) to set the key for this particular repo.

 ## pypi